 Julien Gracq, Reading Writing (En lisant en écrivant), translated by Jeanine Herman.
 New York : Turtle Point Press, 1980 (copyright Librairie José Corti).

 Louis Poirier was born on 27th July 1910 in Saint-Florent-le-Vieil on the banks of the Loire river, between Nantes and Angers.
-He chose Julien Gracq as a pen name for his life as a writer, when he published his first novel (Au château d’Argol - The Castle of Argol, 1938).
+He chose Julien Gracq as a pen name when he published his first novel (Au château d’Argol - The Castle of Argol, 1938).
 He went back to his family house when he retired and stayed there until his death – 22nd December 2007.
-His whole oeuvre is published by Éditions José Corti and by Éditions de la Pléiade.
+His whole work is published by Éditions José Corti and by Éditions de la Pléiade.

 He published a few novels, a play and several essays.
 Some of his books are listed below :